- Introduction to The Great Gatsby by Francis Scott Fitzgerald: from the Lost Prairies to the Realist Jungle

 It is not before the end of chapter six that Nick begins to comprehend Gatsby’s secret motivations in life: “He talked a lot about the past, and I gathered that he wanted to recover something, some idea of himself perhaps, that had gone into loving Daisy”.(117).

 The end of chapter 6 marks a turning point in so far as Nick fathoms the depth of Gatsby’s passion and also the strength of his absolute dedication to one single purpose.

 The last three chapters do not provide any supplementary information.
 They take up the scenes, situations themes and even images of the first part but lend them new meaning.

 Each scene is repeated but with contrary implications; each episode is duplicated but in an inverted way.

 It is as if each scene from the first part were acted out again in the second part as if the first half of the novel were reflected in the second half would be like a shattered mirror distorting the initial episodes.

 B. A pattern of inverted correspondences

-Finally whereas in Chapter I Nick stares at Gatsby holding out his arms towards the green light on East Egg, in chapter VII it is the house in West Egg which Gatsby points out to Tom: [Gatsby] raised his hand and pointed across the bay.
+Finally whereas in Chapter I Nick stares at Gatsby holding out his arms towards the green light on East Egg, in Chapter VII it is the house in West Egg which Gatsby points out to Tom: [Gatsby] raises his hand and points across the bay.
 ‘I’m right across from you’ ‘So you are.’
 (124)

-In both cases the scene at the Buchanans is followed by a trip to New York.
-In the first example the journey to New York is the next scene to be narrated even if some time has elapsed.
+In both cases, the scene at the Buchanans is followed by a trip to New York.
+In the first example, the journey to New York is the next scene to be narrated even if some time has elapsed.
 (See the time gap between chapter 1 and chapter 2).
-In the second example the expedition to New York follows immediately on the meeting at the Buchanans, which suggests that in the last three chapters the pace (tempo) of the narrative quickens.
+In the second example, the expedition to New York follows immediately the meeting with the Buchanans, which suggests that in the last three chapters the pace (tempo) of the narrative quickens.

 III.
 Confusion and dizziness